Dgital/gitops-demo-infra/README.md

 # GitOps Demo: infrastructure repository

-This repository contains the CDK application that creates the cluster in AWS and the cluster specific manifests for FluxCD.
+This repository contains the source code for our [GitOps - A Practical Implementation](https://dgital.com/blog/2025/06/17/gitops-practical-implementation) case study.
+It includes the CDK application that creates the cluster in AWS and the cluster specific manifests for FluxCD.

 ## CDK